Champa: Fortresses and cities

 Some of the network of wells that was used to provide fresh water to Cham and foreign ships still remains.
 Cham wells are recognisable by their square shape.
 They are still in use and provide fresh water even during times of drought.

 Museums

 The largest collection of Cham sculpture may be found in the Da Nang Museum of Cham Sculpture (formerly known as "Musée Henri Parmentier") in the coastal city of Da Nang.
 The museum was established in 1915 by French scholars, and is regarded as one of the most beautiful in Southeast Asia.
+Many Cham sculptures and valuable artifacts were destroyed during the Vietnam War due to bombing, others were either illegally looted or smuggled by private collectors, most famously Douglas Latchford, whose collections are now under investigation by the US Justice Department.
 Other museums with collections of Cham art include the following: